yassine-safraoui/hei-synd-report/README.md

 ## Contributing

-We welcome contributions from students and faculty members of HEI-Vs Engineering School.
 If you would like to contribute to any of the repositories in this organization, please follow these steps:

 1. Fork the repository you want to contribute to.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
+3. Make your changes and commit them with conventional commit messages.
 4. Push your branch to your forked repository.
 5. Open a pull request in the original repository and describe your changes.

-Please ensure that you follow the code of conduct and guidelines for contributing as outlined in each repository.

 ## Issues and Support